Google Ads audit: How to make the most of PPC campaigns

 In certain cases, a Google Ads audit is simply a natural part of someone taking over an existing Google Ads account.
 This could be a newly hired paid marketing specialist or an external consultant or paid search agency.

 Even if no new people are involved, performing a Google Ads audit should be a routine element of your paid marketing strategy.
-That’s because it’s easy to simply let your old ads run on autopilot.
+It’s easy to let old ads run on autopilot.
 No matter how successful your ads were when you first launched them, there are bound to be new developments that call for further optimization.

 Regularly reviewing your Google Ads account is the best way to make sure you’re always getting the most out of your budget.